 How to choose between a thesis and a non-thesis engineering degree program in Florida?

-Choosing between a thesis and a non-thesis engineering degree in Florida depends on your career goals and learning preferences.
-A thesis program typically involves research and a final paper, ideal for students aiming for graduate studies or R&D roles.
+Choosing between a thesis and a non-thesis online engineering degree in Florida depends on your career goals and learning preferences.
+Thesis programs focus on research and require students to complete a detailed project or paper, which is ideal for those considering graduate school or research roles.

 What options do students based in Florida have for studying engineering abroad?